-Autumn Term 2 2020
+Autumn Term 2 2022

 Welcome back!
 I hope you all had a lovely half term and feel rested and ready for another fun half term together!
 We have lots of exciting things planned this half term including our preparations for Christmas during Advent.
 I was so proud of every single child in Year 5 as they were all so excited to be back in school and wow, we worked hard!
 They really pushed themselves to achieve their very best and I can’t wait to see them come back to school fresh faced and ready to learn more and most importantly, have more fun!
 This half term, we continue our topic of Ancient Greece, which the children are thoroughly enjoying!
 We will also begin our new stimulus for writing: Twelfth Night, after watching the Shakespeare Production before half term.
 Keep checking our class webpage to see all the exciting things we do in class.

 We will begin collective worship this half term by thinking about and understanding the importance of peace in the world.
 We will pray for those who died fighting for our country in the war and also pray for their families.
-This year, Remembrance Sunday will take place on Sunday 8th November and Remembrance Day will be held on Wednesday 11th November.
+This year, Remembrance Sunday will take place on Sunday 13th November and Remembrance Day will be held on Friday 11th November.

 RE: God’s Covenants & The Ten Commandments

 This half term we will learn about some of God’s covenants but specifically the covenant he made with Noah when he flooded the world and Moses when he gave him the Ten Commandments.
 Both of these stories are found in the Old Testament in the Bible.
 We will learn about the importance of the Ten Commandments and how they can inform how we behave and how we live our lives.
 Towards the end of the half term, we will then begin to start preparing for Christmas during Advent, where we will consider the importance of Christmas time in our religion and why the Jesus’ birth was so important for the world.